alex-gutev/live_cells/docs-src/docs/basics/error-handling.md

 :::caution

 The same cell should be provided to `NumberField` between builds.
-Do not conditionally selected between multiple cells. **Don't do this**:
+Don't conditionally select between multiple cells. **Don't do this**:

 ```dart
 NumberField(cond ? n1 : n2)